-In the current year, the Board completed a review of its Hawaii Administrative Rules.
+In the past year, the Board completed a review of its Hawaii Administrative Rules.
 Changes broaden options for teachers to become licensed or add a new field to an existing license and added rules for approval of educator preparation programs to provide for more review options that will support program improvement.
+These revisions are being prepared for submission to the Governor for approval to take to public hearing.